pleabargain/storyboard/negotiations_tab/prepare_0.md

 Understand your limits of what you can bargain.
 Consider conditional responses to counter offers.
 Understand client goals.
+Prepare for the unexpected.
+Prepare alternative cases.
+Clarify your weaknesses.
+Clarify your strengths.
+Clarify their weaknesses.
+Clarify their strengths.
 Understand your goals.
 Anticipate the issues that might arise.
 Learn as much as you can about who you are negotiating with!